Chronic hep B and the liver

 If you are pregnant or plan to become pregnant.
 It is not known if VEMLIDY will harm your unborn baby.
 Tell your healthcare provider if you become pregnant during treatment with VEMLIDY.

 If you are breastfeeding or plan to breastfeed.
-It is not known if VEMLIDY passes into your breast milk.
+VEMLIDY may pass into your breast milk.
 Talk with your healthcare provider about the best way to feed your baby.

 Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
 Some medicines may affect how VEMLIDY works.
 Keep a list of all your medicines and show it to your healthcare provider and pharmacist.
 Do not start a new medicine without telling your healthcare provider.
 Ask your healthcare provider if it is safe to take VEMLIDY with all of your other medicines.